 Dying without a will creates a complex web of legal requirements, but it is a path that thousands of families navigate every year.
 By understanding the hierarchy of next of kin, moving quickly to secure legal authority, and utilizing bank policies for funeral expenses, you can manage the process with dignity and efficiency.

 The most important step you can take today is to ensure your own wishes are documented to spare your family this administrative burden.
-For those currently navigating an intestate death, remember that professional guidance from a funeral director and an estate solicitor is invaluable.
+For those currently managing an intestate death, professional guidance from a funeral director and an estate attorney is invaluable.

-Key point: By following the structured phases of administration and gathering the correct documentation early, you can reduce probate costs by up to 5% and avoid common family disputes.
+Key point: By following the structured phases of administration and gathering the correct documentation early, you can keep probate costs down and avoid common family disputes.

 Informational Purposes Only